mar2ndx/mar2ndx.github.io/source/_posts/async-and-await-in-Python.md

 tags:
 ---

-# When to use async/await in Python
+When to use async/await in Python?

 ## TL;DR